 Best stylish RFID pouch

-It can fit phones up to 6.8 inches (17cm) wide and can, of course, effortlessly store your car keys as well.
+It can fit phones up to 6.8 inches (17cm) and can, of course, effortlessly store your car keys as well.
 Unfortunately, it's not quite large enough to store both at the same time, but at only £10 for the pouch, the value for money you get for the security overrides that.

 Pros